 Andreas Wallraff received the Nicholas Kurti European Science Prize in March 2006 in recognition of a record of sustained achievement working at the forefront of quantum device research employing experimental low-temperature techniques.
 In 2009 he was awarded the prestigious European Research Council (ERC) Starting Independent Research Grant to work on hybrid cavity quantum electrodynamics with atoms and circuits.
 In 2011 Andreas Wallraff was awarded the ETH Zurich Max Roessler Prize.
 In 2013 Andreas Wallraff received an ERC Advanced Grant to perform research on quantum communication in the microwave domain.

-Andreas Wallraff is a member of the Global Future Councils of the World Economic Forum (WEF): The Future of Computing (since 2016) and an associate of the Canadian Institute for Advanced Research (CIFAR) (since 2014).
+Andreas Wallraff was a member of the Global Future Councils of the World Economic Forum (WEF): The Future of Computing from 2016 to 2018 and an associate of the Canadian Institute for Advanced Research (CIFAR) from 2014 to 2019.

 Selected details about Andreas Wallraff's academic activities can be found at his group web site (qudev.phys.ethz.ch) and on the following web sites:

 - Quantum Photonics with Microwaves in Superconducting Circuits